 Mind that there are also

-and CriteriaDelete
+CriteriaUpdate and CriteriaDelete classes

-beside CriteriaQuery
+beside CriteriaQuery,

 to be used for UPDATE and DELETE statements.